European Rugby League: History

-2020-present
+In 2011, the RLEF introduced two sub-branches – Americas Rugby League and Middle East-Africa Rugby League – to further develop rugby league in those regions.

-The RLEF was renamed the European Rugby League in 2021, in line with the RLIF's renaming to the International Rugby League.
+In 2021, The RLEF was renamed to the European Rugby League in line with the RLIF's renaming to the International Rugby League.

 After the 2022 Russian invasion of Ukraine, the European Rugby League banned Russia from all international rugby league competitions.